Go big with Montréal’s 2025 summer festival season

 Fantasia International Film Festival (July 17 to August 3, 2025)

 Bringing together the genre film mainstays of horror, fantasy and sci-fi, the Fantasia International Film Festival is one of Montréal’s most eagerly-awaited—not to mention fun—cinematic events.
-Expect hard-to-find premieres and filmmaker Q&As hosted at some of the city’s biggest and most legendary movie houses.
+Expect hard-to-find premieres and filmmaker Q&As hosted at some of the city’s biggest and most legendary movie houses, and don’t forget to submit your vote for the audience choice awards!

 The unbeatable high notes of August